A Study on the Origin of Christianity

 • This martyrdom of James in Acts exists nowhere else.
 Not in the Epistles, Josephus and 1 Clement who nevertheless talks about the martyrdom of Paul and Peter.

-• In Acts, there is not a reference to his death after anywhere, nor any mourning or funeral or anything that would have reminded us that such a key figure died.
+• In Acts, there is not a reference to his death afterwards, nor any mourning or funeral or anything that would have reminded us that such a key figure existed and was murdered.

 • Many hypotheses can explain this incongruity.
 For example, it could be that John or James the Lesser was killed or more probably, that the author misplaced in the timeframe what he got from different sources.
 See Wikipedia Herod Agrippa.

-In the end, evidence suggests that the entire scene is fictional.
+In the end, evidence suggests that this martyrdom is fictional.

 The Lack of Corroboration from Paul